isabella232/rtos-docs-pr.it-it/rtos-docs/netx/chapter4.md

 ## <a name="nx_packet_release"></a>nx_packet_release

-Versione del pacchetto allocato in precedenza
+Rilasciare un pacchetto allocato in precedenza

 ### <a name="prototype"></a>Prototipo